Racine Unified School District: School board

 The district's school board consists of nine members, each serving three-year terms, with three positions coming up for election every year.
 Officers are elected by a board vote every year.
 The board usually meets on the first and third Mondays of each month.

 Superintendent

 The superintendent of the district, whose role is to conduct the affairs and programs of the district, is employed by the school board.
-The superintendent of Racine Unified School District is Ladarla "Lolli" Haws, who was hired in 2013.
-She had previously been an instructional superintendent at District of Columbia Public Schools, overseeing 13 of the district's schools.
-Haws has worked in education since 1976.
+The superintendent of Racine Unified School District is Soren Gajewski, hired in 2024.
+Gajewski previously served as the district's chief academic officer and has been in education for 20 years.

 In 2001 Thomas Hicks became the superintendent.
 Marguerite Vanden Wyngaard replaced in him in 2008 when he took retirement, and subsequent superintendents were Jackson V. Parker III, James J. Shaw and Ann Laing.